 - Christian funerals – dark, modest clothing is the norm.

 - Hindu funerals – white is considered the primary color of mourning at a Hindu funeral, so white clothing is what to wear.

-- Muslim funerals – all attendees are required to dress modestly and wear black or dark colors.
+- Muslim funerals – all attendees must dress modestly and wear black or dark colors.

-- Sikh funerals – white is seen as the color of mourning as in many Eastern religions, but black, navy blue, or gray are more common for a funeral taking place in Western society.
+- Sikh funerals – white is seen as the color of mourning in many Eastern religions, but black, navy blue or gray are more common for a funeral in Western society.

 Funerals can be a difficult time for the immediate family of the deceased and for other friends and family who mourn their loss.
 Funeral attire should not be a major worry, so having a dress code, even one that is flexible, makes things easier.